Shame (1921 film): Plot

 David marries an American woman named Winifred Wellington.
 Following David's marriage, however, Foo Chang appears.
 He is now the head of an opium ring and tries to bribe David to help him bring a cargo of opium into the city.
 When David refuses, Foo Chang tells David that he is half-Chinese.
 Although he has no proof other than the brand on David's arm, that is enough to convince David.
 He goes to pieces and flees with his infant son to Alaska.

-Winifred goes to Li Chung, who kills Foo Chang and also promises to take her to David but not telling her about her husband's true ethnicity.
-Li Chung only reveals the truth when Winifred is reunited with her husband.
+Winifred goes to Li Clung, who kills Foo Chang and also promises to take her to David but not telling her about her husband's true ethnicity.
+Li Clung only reveals the truth when Winifred is reunited with her husband.
 The family returns to San Francisco to live happily ever after.